Locked-Cloud/Student_Management_System/README.txt

 ├── Student.h                               // Header file for the Student structure
 │
 ├── Student.cpp                             // Implementation file for Student-related functions
-│
+│   ├── encryptStudentData()                // Encrypts student data before saving it │   └── decryptStudentData()                // Decrypts student data when loading it │
 ├── StudentManagementSystem.h               // Header file for the system functions
 │